Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Design and Analysis of the Bolsa Fam ilia Study

-Although both the Bayesian results for specific MSE-optimal subpopulations shown in Table~\ref{tab:Usets0} and the mixture model Bayesian results shown in Table~\ref{tab:baUset} do not allow us to derive firm conclusions about the effectiveness of the Bolsa Fam\'ilia program due to large posterior variability, we judge results based on the mixture model Bayesian approach more plausible, because they rely on observations exhibiting the most empirical basis for causal inference.
-Indeed the mixture model Bayesian approach lead to a posterior probability that the causal relative risk is less than one that is much greater than the Bayesian analysis based on specific MSE-optimal subpopulations, thus providing evidence that being eligible for the Bolsa Fam\'ilia program is beneficial.
+Although results from both the Bayesian analysis for specific MSE-optimal subpopulations and the mixture-model Bayesian approach do not allow us to derive firm conclusions about the effectiveness of the Bolsa Fam\'ilia program due to large posterior variability, we judge results based on the Bayesian mixture model approach more plausible, because they rely on observations exhibiting the most empirical basis for causal inference.
+Indeed the Bayesian mixture model approach leads to a posterior probability that the causal relative risk is less than one that is much greater than the Bayesian analysis based on specific MSE-optimal subpopulations, thus providing evidence that being eligible for the Bolsa Fam\'ilia program is beneficial.
 This is in line with other studies on the health effects of the Bolsa Fam\'ilia program \citep{Pescarini2020}.